Mariner 36 in Falmouth in November 2019

 Aft drainage area and aft dorades

 On the inside of the transom wall an area will be fiberglassed in that will serve as a means to concentrate some drainage into two 2" above the waterline through hulls with seacocks.
 This has been referred to as the gutter.
 Above the gutter in the aft coaming are two plastic cowl vents.
 These lack dorades.
 Dorades will be built into the coamings and drain into the gutter.
 Aft side drains will be glassed over and drain into the gutter.
+The plastic cowl vents will be replaced with metal if possible.
 Cooling water exiting the refrigeration and AC/heat as well as water exiting the watermaker will drain into the gutter.
 There may be two 1&fract12;" aft cockpit footwell drains plumbed into the gutter.
+This is discussed in detail in the Deck, Cockpit, Cabin and Systems Drainage web page.

 Eliminate aft bilge area low spots